samlsmith424/rails-engine/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)
 ### Overview
 `Rails Engine` is a backend E-commerce application that utilizes service oriented architecture.
-It exposes merchant and item data through API's to be consumed by a frontend team.
+It exposes merchant and item data through APIs to be consumed by a frontend team.

 #### Getting Started